Search

 Can I ask for help in getting my child to attend school

-If a parent is finding it difficult to get their child to attend school, they can ask the Local Authority and school to help.
-Parents can agree a plan to help improve their child’s attendance which can result in drawing up a "Parenting Contract" under Section 19 Anti-Social Behaviour Act 2003.
-A parenting contract is a formal written agreement between a parent and either the school (with the exception of Independent schools and non-maintained special schools) or Local Authority to address irregular attendance at school or alternative provision.
-A contract is not legally binding but allows a more formal route to secure engagement with support where a voluntary early help plan has not worked or is not deemed appropriate.
-A parenting contract is not a punitive tool; it is intended to provide support and offer an alternative to prosecution.
-The agreement should include:
+If a parent is finding it difficult to get their child to attend school, they can ask the local authority and school to help.
+Parents can agree a plan to help improve their child's attendance which can result in drawing up a "parenting contract" under Section 19 Anti-Social Behaviour Act 2003.
+The new guidance refers to this as an "attendance contract" to better reflect the agreement between the parents, the school and/or the local authority.
+An attendance contract is a formal written agreement between a parent and either the school (with the exception of independent schools and non-maintained special schools) or local authority to address irregular attendance at school or alternative provision.
+The contract is not legally binding but allows a more formal route to secure engagement with support where a voluntary early help plan has not worked or is not deemed appropriate.
+An attendance contract is not a punitive tool; it is intended to provide support and offer an alternative to prosecution.
+All attendance contracts should include:

-• a statement by the parents that they agree to comply for a specified period with whatever requirements are set out in the agreement; and
+• A statement by the parent that they agree to comply with the requirements for the

-The agreement is not legally binding as such but can be used as evidence if the Local Authority later decides to prosecute.
-The Local Authority or governing body should fund any support needed to implement the Parenting Contract e.g. a requirement to attend parenting classes.
+The agreement is not legally binding as such but can be used as evidence if the local authority later decides to prosecute.
+The local authority or governing body should fund any support needed to implement the attendance contract e.g. a requirement to attend parenting classes.

 Where a parent does not comply with the requirements set out in the contract, the lead practitioner should contact the parent and seek an explanation and decide whether it is reasonable, and the contract remains useful.
 If the explanation shows that the contract is proving difficult to comply with through no fault of the parent, then a meeting should be arranged with the parent to review and amend it.
 Where no explanation is given, or the lead practitioner is not satisfied with the explanation, they should serve the parent with a warning to explain that the contract is not working and may be terminated, and another course of action pursued, if the parent does not engage.